 ABOUT: THE JEWEL & THE CONCOURS

 It is fitting that when translated into Spanish, La Jolla means “the jewel,” because La Jolla truly is the diamond of the West Coast.
 La Jolla has become the embodiment of luxury, class and style in San Diego.
-The chic allure of La Jolla’s avenues has drawn the finest automobiles to this coastal town for the fourteenth year at the La Jolla Concours d’Elegance and The La Jolla Motor Car Classic at the Concours.
+The chic allure of La Jolla’s avenues has drawn the finest automobiles to this coastal town at the La Jolla Concours d’Elegance and The La Jolla Motor Car Classic at the Concours.

 The La Jolla Concours d’Elegance features various types of fine automobile gems.
 Past years have showcased horseless carriages, Italian marques, British marques, Woodies, 50’s classics, American sports cars, and the automobiles of Carroll Shelby.
 Spectators from all over the nation come to the breathtaking shores of La Jolla to view their favorite classics.